-1 Students are required to take PAS 214 African American Music (Arts and Humanities content: Cultural Diversity competency) and ANTH 205 Music in World Cultures (Social and Behavioral Sciences content: Cultural Diversity competency).

-2 MUH courses may not be taken to fulfill any General Education requirement.

-3 If the applied principal is voice, 2 hours of Diction (MUS 123-124) are required in addition to the 16 hours of voice.

-4 If the applied principal is piano, Piano Class is replaced with 4 hours of music electives.
+- 1 Students are required to take PAS 214 African American Music (Arts and Humanities content: Cultural Diversity competency) and ANTH 205 Music in World Cultures (Social and Behavioral Sciences content: Cultural Diversity competency). - 2 MUH courses may not be taken to fulfill any General Education requirement. - 3 If the applied principal is voice, 2 hours of Diction (MUS 123-124) are required in addition to the 16 hours of voice. - 4 If the applied principal is piano, Piano Class is replaced with 4 hours of music electives.
 For students with a piano background, four semesters of Secondary Piano (MUS 121-222) may be substituted for Piano Class.

-5 Students must pass the Piano Proficiency Examination before receiving credit for the 4th semester of the piano requirement.
-Students must be enrolled continuously in the class until their piano requirement has been completed.
+5Students must be enrolled continuously in the class until their piano requirement has been completed.
 Students who pass the Piano Proficiency Examination before the 4th semester of Piano Class are encouraged to continue keyboard study for a total of four semesters.